cdl-geneseo/geneseo-dictionary/S/Shit-a-brick.md

 # Shit a brick

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shit a brick

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (adj.) the state of being scared or surprised. &quot;When I saw the police bust throught the front door of 36 North, I almost shit a brick.&quot; Not specific to Geneseo.
 A similar definition can be found at Urban Dictionary [http://www.urbandictionary.com/define.php?term=shit+a+brick)